Table of Contents Show

 These trails are meant for beginner to intermediate riders.
-Dothan Leisure Services offer the trail map and other information on their website.
-The trails are well maintained and fairly flat with little bumps.
+Dothan Leisure Services offers the trail map and other information on their website.
+The trails are well-maintained and relatively flat, with tiny bumps.

-Birds and squirrels are found in abundance with frogs, snakes, and some fish.
-There is also a parking lot.
-The management provides personal maps to visitors.
+Birds and squirrels are abundant with frogs, snakes, and some fish.
+There is also a parking lot, and the management provides personal maps to visitors.

 Hikers and bicyclists equally enjoy miles of trails.
 You can enjoy biking with beautiful vistas of trees, wildlife, and necessary amenities.

 2. Tannehill Ironworks Bike Trails

-Initially, biking in the settings of historic buildings, Iron and Steel Museum, and an old cotton gin everyone suspects about any mountain biking experience.
+Initially, biking in the settings of historic buildings, the Iron and Steel Museum, and an old cotton gin, everyone suspects any mountain biking experience.

 The trail system has several loops, and all trails are bidirectional, i.e., progressing in two directions.

 Birmingham Urban Mountain Peddlers (BUMP) is a functioning body of the park administration.
-It provides trail maps that contain the color-coded description of the trails.
+It provides trail maps that contain a color-coded description of the trails.

 Some of the Tannehill Trails are:

-- Furnace Quarry Trail is an advanced level trail that connects the South Trailhead to the old furnaces at Folsom Bridge.
-It has a rocky structured tread as stones are quarried here for the furnaces.
-Bikers love to enjoy the rocky terrain of this area.
+- Furnace Quarry Trail is an advanced-level trail that connects the South Trailhead to the old furnaces at Folsom Bridge.
+It has a rocky structured tread as stones are quarried here for the furnaces; bikers love to enjoy the rocky terrain of this area.

 3. Gulf Shores Bike Trails